PhilomenaMusili/Javascript-Intermediate-Algorithm-Scripting/Truncate a String/README.md

 truncateString(str, num)

-str (string): The input string to be truncated.
+str (string): The input string to be truncateId.

 num (number): The maximum number of characters allowed in the truncated string.